Just Stick With the Doughnuts

 Cost: About 4 bucks

 Here in New England, DD is the shortened name for Dunkin’ Donuts.
 And here in New England, one can find a Dunkin’ Donuts anywhere one turns.
-(In fact, I noted a couple years ago that we pass right by four of them on my inlaws.. a trip of about 6 miles.)
+(In fact, I noted a couple years ago that we pass four of them on my inlaws.. a trip of about 6 miles.)
 I happen to hate Dunkin’ Donuts – their coffee is awful, their default cream and sugar for one medium coffee would last me for 2 weeks, and their donuts are garbage.

 If there was any justice in the world, people would associate DD with Dottie’s Diner in Woodbury.
-Everything about Dottie’s is not only infinitely superior to Dunkin’ Donuts (like their otherworldly donuts), but also superior to most other restaurents (Best chicken pot pie around).
+Everything about Dottie’s is not only infinitely superior to Dunkin’ Donuts (like their otherworldly donuts), but also superior to most other restaurants (Best chicken pot pie around).

 In the Book, “500 Things to Eat Before You Die,” the Sterns ranked this decadent dessert as one of the nation’s best.
 Stern even used a French word I’d never heard before, such is the greatness of this dish…

 You can head up to a certain heady Litchfield County inn and enjoy donut bread pudding as the $10 exclamation point on a $50 meal.
 Or you can go to Dottie’s Diner and have the same dessert for $3.50.
 Dottie’s makes it for the inn, using its renowned cinnamon doughnuts.

 Rather than turning custardy the way ordinary bread tends to do, these substantial sinkers maintain their doughnut avoirdupois, poising the pudding on the verge of cake.
 It comes as a quivery cream-and-tan cube swirled with luscious veins of cinnamon sugar and topped with crème anglaise and berries.